ashn-dot-dev/site/src/blog/wip-the-mellifera-master-plan-to-improve-performance-and-portability.md

 recipe pages in the bestpoke static site generator that builds this website.
-So in many ways the **{{Wave}}Mellifera Master Plan{{/Wave}}** is a side quest of a side quest that is firmly in the category of "slow burn project that only receives updates when whenever I happen to feel the inspiration to work on it".
+So in many ways the **{{Wave}}Mellifera Master Plan{{/Wave}}** is a side quest of a side quest that is firmly in the category of "slow burn project that only receives updates whenever I happen to feel the inspiration to work on it".

 This is all to say that some of the early steps in the **{{Wave}}Mellifera Master Plan{{/Wave}}** may take a month.
 They may take a quarter.
 They may take